10

 • 2

-$\begingroup$ PS: I hate that 15 second timer reset thing. $\endgroup$ Jul 2, 2013 at 6:21
+$\begingroup$ PS: I hate that 15 second timer reset thing. $\endgroup$ Commented Jul 2, 2013 at 6:21

 • $\begingroup$ Ok, that's about what I expected.
 I'll try to figure out this "chat" thing I keep hearing about.
 I've grown accustomed to seeing all question-related discussion on the same page as the question (and, based on not having tried it any other way, I see this as a feature), and I have yet to find a "chat" button.
-But I trust that the SE team has thought more about these things than I have. $\endgroup$ Jul 2, 2013 at 17:27
+But I trust that the SE team has thought more about these things than I have. $\endgroup$ Commented Jul 2, 2013 at 17:27

 • $\begingroup$ @TheoJohnson-Freyd: perhaps I am taking your comment in a too literal way, but the "chat" button is right at the top of the page (next to meta/main depending on where you are).
 Note however that (I think) there are still some issues with joining chat; see several relevant meta-questions. $\endgroup$